Drumeo: Lessons and content

 Drumeo provides structured lesson plans guiding students through their drumming journey, ensuring steady progress and covering essential fundamentals.
 The platform offers a wide range of lessons and courses, from basic drumming techniques to advanced concepts and styles.
 Interactive features include drum play-alongs, live lessons, and community forums for drummers to connect and share their progress.
-Drumeo's video lessons feature well-known drummers such as Jonathan Moffett, Chad Smith, Tommy Aldridge, Dennis Chambers, Stewart Copeland, Simon Phillips, Mike Portnoy and the Blue Man Group.
+Drumeo's video lessons feature well-known drummers such as Jonathan Moffett, Chad Smith, Tommy Aldridge, Dennis Chambers, Stewart Copeland, Simon Phillips, Mike Portnoy and his son, and the Blue Man Group.
 Drumeo is particularly known for their For the First Time series, in which they play drumless versions of a song a featured guest has never heard before and ask them to make their own drum part for that song before hearing and reacting to the original drum part, as well as having featured guests learn songs by other musicians on the spot.
 Some drummers also appear on the channel and walk viewers through their songs.

 The channel features a variety of content, including lessons, performances, and interviews with prominent drummers.
 Each year starting in 2023, Drumeo hosts the Drumeo Awards, where they honor the most notable drummers in music as voted by its members.
 Notable award winners include Eloy Casagrande, Tré Cool and Alex Van Halen.